owenmonroe/knowledge_periodicals_text_reuse/006_source3.md

 ---

 # Section 3 Sources: Rooks
 The following images are pages that include articles on rooks from _The Saturday Magazine_, and _The Penny Magazine_.
-Transcripts of these pages are presented in the following page of this edition, "Section 3 Transcripts: Caterpillar Lace."
+Transcripts of these pages are presented in the following page of this edition, ["Section 3 Transcripts: Rooks."](https://owenmonroe.github.io/knowledge_periodicals_text_reuse/007_transcripts3.html)
 <br/><br/>